Updated April 2019

 The crux of the Lake Oesa hike is getting there.
-Here’s what you have to do if you want to hike to Lake Oesa or on any of the other outstanding trails around Lake O’Hara.
+Here’s what you have to do if you want to hike to the lake or on any of the other outstanding trails around Lake O’Hara.

-- If you have the money – and that’s only part of the equation – then you can try and snag a room or cabin at Lake O’Hara Lodge.
+- If you have the money – and that’s only part of the equation – then try and snag a room or cabin at Lake O’Hara Lodge.
 It’s best if you’re very flexible.
 Request a booking six months out or phone them for a last minute cancellation.

 - Book a bunk at the Elizabeth Parker Hut.
 You are encouraged to apply by lottery beginning at the end of October for the following summer.
 In mid-December bookings that haven’t been confirmed are available on a first come first served basis.
 Get on the phone the second they’re open!

-- Try to snag a campsite.
-You can book these 90 days out beginning at 8 AM by calling 1-250-343-6433.
+- Try to get a campsite.
+You can book these 90 days out beginning at 8 AM on April 1st by calling 1-250-343-6433.
 A friend and I tried for 30 minutes on two different occasions last spring and never got through.
 Try for mid-week or for some time in September when it might be a little less busy.
 You can stay a maximum of three nights.
 Only one tent per campsite is permitted and you can book no more than two sites.

 - Your other alternative for a day hike is to try to book a seat on the bus.
-The first one leaves at 8:30am.
+The first one leaves at 8:30 AM.
 Otherwise it’s a 12 kilometre walk up the road so hiking Lake Oesa becomes a little less easy.
 The round-trip fare for a bus trip is $14.70 for adult.
 If you’re just taking the bus out it’s $9.75 per adult.

 Other hikes in Yoho National Park you might enjoy:

 - Hiking the Yoho Valley Trail to the Stanley Mitchell Hut

 - The President Range Hiking Trails in Yoho National Park

 - Hiking the Spectacular Iceline Trail near Field, BC